Jørgen Juve: Sports career

 Juve started playing football for the Porsgrunn sports club Urædd, only 16 years old.
 In 1926 he moved to Oslo, where he started playing for the club Lyn.
 Juve played in the Norwegian Cup final for Lyn in 1928, but the team lost 2–1 against Ørn-Horten.
 During the season 1930–1931 he played 12 games for FC Basel in which he scored 10 goals.

 He made 45 appearances and scored 33 international goals for the Norway national team between 1928 and 1937.
 His first match for the national team was against Finland in June 1928, and his 45th match was against Denmark in June 1937.
 Juve scored his first goals for Norway in June 1929, when he scored a hat-trick against Netherlands, and during the next seven matches he scored 16 goals.
-His 33 goals makes Juve the Norway national team all time top scorer.
+His 33 goals made Juve the Norway national team all time top scorer for over 90 years, until his record was finally beaten by Erling Haaland in 2024.
 He only played as a striker in 22 of those games; the rest he alternated between right-back and centre-half.

 He was captain of the team that won bronze medals at the 1936 Summer Olympics in Berlin.
 In the first round of the Olympics, 3 August, the Norwegian team met Turkey, and won the match 4–0.
 In the second round they met Germany, and won this match 2–0.
 Both goals were scored by Magnar Isaksen (after 8 and 84 minutes).
 Among the spectators were Hitler and Goebbels.
 It was the first and last time Hitler watched a football match.
 In the semifinal, on 10 August, the Norwegian team lost 1–2 to Italy, after extra time.
 Finally the team won 3–2 over Poland in the bronze final.
 In 2006, on the occasion of the 100-year anniversary of Juve's birth Per Ravn Omdal stated that Juve was one of the greatest Norwegian footballers while Sondre Kåfjord, Per Jorsett, Ola Dybwad Olsen and Arne Scheie named Juve as the most important contributor to Norway's only medal in an international football championship for men.

 Juve retired from football in 1938, then coached Bodø/Glimt in 1939.
 He coached Molde FK for a few weeks in 1948.

+In September 2024, Norway's anti-doping agency mistakenly included Juve and Einar Gundersen on a list of football players to be tested.
+The agency's communications director said, "All we can do now is admit we're wrong.
+We can joke about it in the office today and then review our routines going forward."